ChrisRyan2210/IrishSalarySurveyAnalysis/README.md

 ## Methodology

-Outline the steps you took to analyze the data:

 1. **Data Cleaning**:
    - Excel
        - Performed preliminary analysis on Excel to remove columns not relevant to my objective.